hjorslev/awesome-stars/README.md

 ## PowerShell

+- [tugich/DeploymentEditor](https://github.com/tugich/DeploymentEditor) - Deployment Editor simplifies software packaging with PSAppDeployToolkit (PSADT).
+You can click your sequence for PSADT through the easy GUI.
 - [Spicy-Toaster/ActiveDirectory-Tiering](https://github.com/Spicy-Toaster/ActiveDirectory-Tiering) - Scripts and a short guide for using them to tier an Active Directory.
 Made for BSides Copenhagen 2024
 - [ugurkocde/IntuneBrew](https://github.com/ugurkocde/IntuneBrew) -
 - [philjorgensen/Intune](https://github.com/philjorgensen/Intune) -